 Outdoors & Nature

 The future of our planet and the future of our children are directly tied together.
 In order for us to lead healthy and happy lives, we need to be conscious of our connection and impact to the natural world.
 In order to help facilitate this connection, it is our plan for the English option to have two outdoor education trips each year.
-For our FRIM option and our senior program, the timetable is more restrictive and we will endeavour to involve outdoor education opportunities where and when possible.
+In addition to these trips, we have partnered with Swan Lake Nature Sanctuary where we go every Monday afternoon to engage in restoration work, ethnobotany, Environmental Science, and writing.

 Inquiry & Innovation